ibm-skills-network/clarity-knowledgebase/docs/labs/jupyterlite.md

  - Your lab has highly cpu-intensive code cells.
    - For example, `sklearn.manifold.TSNE.fit_transform` was found to be impractical in JupyterLite.
  - Large datasets (>100MB+) are being used.
-   - Loading large datasets may be inconvenient for your learners on jupyterlite - it will load faster with JupyterLab.
+   - Loading large datasets may be inconvenient for your learners on jupyterlite - they will load faster with JupyterLab.